 Michigan’s dog bite statute applies only to persons bitten by a dog.
 This means it does not apply if your dog was bitten or otherwise injured by another dog.

 While dogs may seem like a member of the family, the law treats dogs as property.
-If you dog was injured or even killed in an attack by another dog, you would need to prove that the owner of the attacking dog was negligent.
+If your dog was injured or even killed in an attack by another dog, you would need to prove that the owner of the attacking dog was negligent.
 You would be eligible to receive compensation for damages sustained.
 In the case of a dog attacking another dog, this would probably be the value of any veterinary bills you incurred as a result of the dog attack.

-Dog bite injuries are usually covered under a homeowners or renters insurance policy.
+Dog bite injuries are usually covered under homeowners or renters insurance policy.
 In some cases, often for certain breeds, local laws may require a dog owner to carry special dog insurance coverage that will provide a dog bite victim compensation in the event of injuries caused by a dog bite.

-Most homeowners insurance policies have liability limits between $100,00 and $300,000 for dog bite injury claims.
+Most homeowners' insurance policies have liability limits between $100,00 and $300,000 for dog bite injury claims.
 This is the highest amount the insurance company will pay in the event of a dog bite claim.
 Anything above the insurance liability limits must be paid by the dog owner.

 But just because a dog owner has insurance does not necessarily mean that your claim will be covered.
 Some homeowners insurance policies exclude certain breeds of dogs, such as pit bulls or rottweilers.
 Other times the insurance company believes that your claim is not valid and will not cover your claim.

-In 2018, homeowners insurers paid $675 million in liability claims related to dog bites and other dog related injuries, according to the Insurance Information Institute.
+In 2018, homeowners insurers paid $675 million in liability claims related to dog bites and other dog-related injuries, according to the Insurance Information Institute.